gschlup/neoway-code-challenge/README.md

 3. Access the application:
    - Open your browser and navigate to [http://localhost:3000](http://localhost:3000)

+4. Access the status API:
+   - Open your browser and navigate to [http://localhost:4000/status](http://localhost:4000/status)

+   This will show the total number of requests, the number of successful requests, and the number of error requests.

 ## 🛠️ Built With

 - React.js - Frontend Framework